amy941/Tet-2026-Pixel-Art/README.md

 **Chúc nhà nhà Tết Nguyên Đán 2026 đầy hạnh phúc, bình an và thịnh vượng!**

-May this Tet-themed project bring happiness and festive cheer to all.
+May this Tết-themed project bring happiness and festive cheer to all.

 Wishing everyone a joyful and prosperous Lunar New Year 2026!